dipterix/dipterix.github.io/content/project/dipsaus/index.md

 - icon_pack: fab
   name: CRAN
   url: https://cran.r-project.org/package=dipsaus
-summary: R add-ons
+summary: A dipping sauce of R
 tags:
-- Deep Learning
+- R Package
-title: A dipping sauce of R
+title: R package `dipsaus`
 ---

 The package `dipsaus` is my personal project.
 The goal is to provide a toolbox that enhances base-R.